 In August of 2012, Mountain Line added 15-minute high-frequency BOLT! service to Route 1 pursuant to Phase I implementation of MUTD’s 30-year Long Range Plan, developed with community input in 2012.
 In November 2013, MUTD voters passed a $1.7 million levy to fund Phase II improvements, which included BOLT!
 Service on Route 2 and Late Evening service until 10pm on Routes 1, 2, 6, and, 7, beginning in January 2015.

-Mountain Line began operating fare-free on all routes in January 2015 as part of a three year Zero-fare demonstration project, funded by 14 community partners, including The University of Montana, Associated Students of The University of Montana, City of Missoula, County of Missoula, the Missoula Metropolitan Planning Organization, St Patrick Hospital, Community Medical Center, Missoula County Public Schools, Missoula Aging Services, Missoula Downtown Association, Missoula Parking Commission, Missoulian, Southgate Mall, and Homeword, Inc.
+Mountain Line began operating fare-free on all routes in January 2015 as part of a three year Zero-fare demonstration project, funded by 14 community partners, including The University of Montana, Associated Students of The University of Montana, City of Missoula, County of Missoula, the Missoula Metropolitan Planning Organization, St Patrick Hospital, Community Medical Center, Missoula County Public Schools, Missoula Aging Services, Missoula Downtown Association, Missoula Parking Commission, Missoulian, Southgate Mall, and Homeword, Inc. Destination Missoula joined the group as a partner in 2016.

 |CALENDAR YEAR||TOTAL RIDES|